hello-robot/stretch_ros2/stretch_simulation/README_DOCKER.md

 ```

 ## 2. Install Nvidia Container Toolkit

+Note: This tutorial was written for Ubuntu 22.04 (or compatible Linux distribution).
+It is possible to run this Dockerfile on Windows or MacOS, however, this tutorial does not cover enabling hardware acceleration for those platforms.

 The Nvidia Container Toolkit allows Docker containers to access your GPU for hardware acceleration.